MindustryInside/mindustry-server-console/README.md

 ## Building

-Open a terminal in the root directory, cd to the Mindustry folder and run the following commands: <br>
+Open a terminal in the root directory, cd to the Mindustry folder and run the following commands:

 _Running:_ `npm run dev` <br>
 _Building:_ `npm build`